 This recipe was given to me by Beverly Jones who developed recipes for some very notable Boston based cookbook authors.
 One cookbook she worked on, and which happens to have this recipe in it, was Rosie’s Bakery Chocolate-Packed Jam-Filled Butter-Rich No-Holds-Barred Cookie Book.
 Beverly shared an adapted version of the Gooey Butter Cake Cookie Bars with me, noting that her recipe tester from St. Louis said these were the best she’d ever tasted.

 Not having a frame of reference for Gooey Butter Cake, I can only tell you that these are different than anything I’ve tried.
-After being thoroughly chilled, they have a dense bottom layer and a smooth, thick, slightly sticky topping that has a very buttery, vanilla, flavor.
-The butter flavor is wonderful.
-I made mine with store brand butter, but I can only imagine how these would when made with special English butter or KerryGold or Plugra.
+After being thoroughly chilled, they have a dense bottom layer and a smooth, thick, sticky topping.
+Their flavor is very buttery with a hint of vanilla.
+I made mine with store brand butter, but I think they’d be even with European style.
 I’ll definitely be making these again.
-And here’s a tip.
-When you make a batch, consider making a half batch of Magic Cookie Bars as well to use up the remaining condensed milk.
+And I’ll probably make a half batch of Magic Cookie Bars too, to use up the condensed milk!

 Gooey Butter Cake Bar Cookies

 - 1/2 teaspoon salt